Jul 29, 2019 | Guest Experience | Reading Time: 5 minutes

 Being online is not enough.
 It’s basic.
 It doesn’t give you any relevant competitive advantages.
 But to have an online chat will.

 The truth is that nowadays we type more than we talk.
-The interaction between companies and consumers are more and more through written messages.
+The interaction between companies and consumers is more and more through written messages.
 Messaging apps also created an expectation of fast responses, which made it even harder for hotels.

-Either because your clients want to know what you don’t say or because they can’t find what they are looking for, your hotel website maybe is not enough to convert visitors into clients.
+Either because your clients want to know what you don’t say or because they can’t find what they are looking for, your hotel website maybe is not be enough to convert visitors into clients.

 Grab these business opportunities by providing online service to take away any doubts clients might have.